Bike Trails in Santa Rosa

 Other bike trails to consider are located in the city's parks:

-- Trione-Annadel State Park (download park brochure with trail map).
+- Trione-Annadel State Park (download the Trione-Annadel park brochure with trail map).

-- Spring Lake Regional Park (download park map showing trails).
+- Spring Lake Regional Park (download the Spring Lake park map showing trails).

-- North Sonoma Mountain Regional Park & Open Space Preserve (download park map showing trails).
+- North Sonoma Mountain Regional Park & Open Space Preserve (download the North Sonoma Mountain park map showing trails).